Tennis-Rublev advances to first grasscourt semi-final of career at Halle

 HALLE, June 18 (Reuters) - Fourth seed Andrey Rublev moved into the semi-finals of a grasscourt tournament for the first time in his career after beating Philipp Kohlschreiber 7-6(4) 6-2 at the ATP Tour 500 event in Halle on Friday.

-Rublev, 23, is the only seed left in the tournament after other top seeds Daniil Medvedev, Alexander Zverev and Roger Federer made early exits.
+Rublev, 23, is the only seed left in the tournament after the likes of Daniil Medvedev, Alexander Zverev and Roger Federer made early exits.

 Russian Rublev fired nine aces, 29 winners, won 82% of his first serve points and did not concede a single break point against the 2011 champion.